EthanConville/BackMasking/README.md

 # BackMasking
 Project for class.
-We were given a BKStack.java and BackMasking.java files, the rest were written by me.
+We were given the BKStack.java and BackMasking.java files, the rest were written by me.
 The clip.dat file was a test file provided to be the input audio file to test that the code is working.

 ArrayStack Implementation